What is Actuarial Value?

 Further, the ACA specifies the federal calculator only applies to essential health benefits.
 Essential health benefits are comprised of 10 categories of care that will comprise a very large percentage of covered services for any plan.
 In our model, the entire range of benefits is considered.

 For each plan simulated, the value found using our calculator fell within two percentage points of the AV score estimated by the federal calculator.
-These results demonstrate the accuracy of ClearPATH, and they provide support for the validity and usefulness of the ClearPATH Actuarial Calculator.
-You can download our full report here.

 What population is used in this calculation?